diana-hep/oamap/README.rst

 When would you want this?
 """""""""""""""""""""""""

 You might not always want columnar data.
 This access method benefits batch analyses and query-style analysis, where you typically want to know something about one or a few attributes from many or all objects.
 However, sometimes you want to know about all attributes of a single object, e.g. to "drill down" to a single interesting entity or to visualize a single interesting event.
-Drill downs and event displays are not high-throughput applications, so it usually doesn't hurt to store data as columns for fast analysis and slow single object examination.
+Drill downs and event displays are not high-throughput applications, so it usually doesn't hurt to store data as columns for fast analysis and slow single-object examination.

-On the other hand, remote procedure calls (RPC) and its extreme, streaming data pipelines, in which objects are always in flight between processors, would be hindered by a columnar data representation.
-These systems need to shoot a whole object from one processor to the next and then forget it— this case is much more efficient with rowwise data.
+On the other hand, remote procedure calls (RPC) and their extreme, streaming data pipelines, in which objects are always in flight between processors, would be hindered by a columnar data representation.
+These systems need to shoot a whole object from one processor to the next and then forget it— it makes much more sense for whole objects to be contiguous (rowwise) in that case.
 You would *not* want to use OAMap for that.

 To illustrate the tradeoffs, I've converted the exoplanets dataset into a variety of formats: